Skip to content

 BlogBy Open Data Watch23 July 2025

-With participants from 45 African countries, the 7th Africa Gender Statistics Forum (AGSF) explored what’s needed to move from theory to action, in particular how practically to make gender and intersectionality data more inclusive, meaningful, and actionable.
+Participants from 45 countries at the 7th Africa Gender Statistics Forum (AGSF) explored how to move from theory to action and how in practice to make gender and intersectionality data more inclusive, meaningful, and actionable.

 Bridging Communities: Citizen Science Meets Citizen Data